rackerlabs/technical-blog/_posts/2020-05-13-use-the-azure-secrets-store-csi-in-aks-driver.md

 ![]({% asset_path 2020-05-13-using-the-azure-secrets-store-csi-in-aks-driver/ssms.png %})

 Using Azure Key Vault with AKS has never been easier.
-I hope this demo shows some possabilities of things that you can accomplish easily with the Azure Key Vault provider.
+I hope this demo shows some possibilities of things that you can accomplish easily with the Azure Key Vault provider.